-- Expensive – require server(s) based on size of traffic
+Expensive – require server(s) based on the size of the traffic

-A static site is lightweight and security is less concern.
+A static site is lightweight, and security is less concerned.

 You can get the static site running on cloud storage like GCS and pay for just storage/bandwidth cost (much lower compare to WordPress server).